-A build-up of anticipation heightens and intensifies the pleasure of reward, according to Daniel Levitin, an award-winning neuroscientist and author.
-And, Professor Levitin argues, teachers can use this neurological knowledge to ensure that their pupils derive maximum pleasure from the acquisition of knowledge.
+A build-up of anticipation heightens and intensifies the pleasure of reward, according to Daniel Levitin, an award-winning neuroscientist and author at McGill University in Canada.
+And, he argues, teachers can use this neurological knowledge to ensure their pupils derive maximum pleasure from learning.

-Success and achievement lead to the hormone dopamine being released in the brain, Professor Levitin tells TES.
-And dopamine creates a pleasurable feeling: laboratory animals which are given a hit of dopamine when they press a lever quickly learn to press it repeatedly.
+Success and achievement lead to the hormone dopamine being released in the brain, Professor Levitin tells TESS.
+Dopamine creates a pleasurable feeling: laboratory animals which are given a hit of dopamine when they press a lever quickly learn to press it repeatedly.

 But, Professor Levitin says, the neurochemistry of reward has two components.
 The first is anticipatory: "When the chocolate cake is sitting on your plate, there's a certain amount of pleasure you get from that.
 You imagine what it will taste like.
 You're making associations in your memory with the way you've felt when you've had other cakes."

 Teachers, he says, can use this knowledge in the classroom.
-"So, what the good teacher does is builds up a bit of suspense.
+"What the good teacher does is build up a bit of suspense.
 Storytelling.
 Laying out the problem and seeing if students can come up with the solution.
 That gives them a bit of anticipatory pleasure as they get nearer and nearer to the solution.